DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-22 Narrative Tasks.md

 - [ ] The *first* Journal Entry that Allister finds.
 The content can be anything in [\> Set 1 Standard Journal Entries \<](<./11-21 Journal Entry Notes.md#Set 1 Standard Journal Entries>).
 - [ ] A dialogue interaction that plays after the player finishes reading the first journal entry
 	- This interaction should consider two things: The fact that this is the first journal entry Allister has found, and the content of the journal entry itself.
 	- Given that our plan was to have each journal page have a rune on it that corresponds with the runes on the seal at the end of Avernoth, someone should make some type of comment about the strange symbol on the page.
+This idea is explained a little more in [How Does this Contribute to the End of the Game?](<./11-21 Journal Entry Notes.md#How Does this Contribute to the End of the Game?>)

 #### The First Experiment Log